Health & Workplace Equity

 We understand that this journey is ongoing, and we fully recognize that our work is never done.
 Every day, we strive to improve ourselves, our practices, and the services we offer.
 At Bert Nash Center, we remain deeply committed to the idea that creating a safe and inclusive environment is an evolving process—one that requires constant reflection, effort, and growth.

-The mission of the BNC IDEB Committee is to foster a culture where inclusion, diversity, equity, and belonging (IDEB) are celebrated and seamlessly integrated into organizational practices, training programs, and service outcomes, as well as workplace culture.
+The mission of the Equity Committee is to foster a culture where equity is celebrated and seamlessly integrated into organizational practices, training programs, and service outcomes, as well as workplace culture.

-Currently, the IDEB Committee is collaborating with Dr. Danica Moore to assess existing equity practices and identify opportunities for growth.
-Additionally, the committee is working closely with cross-functional teams, including the executive team and board members, to ensure foundational IDEB training is provided to all staff.
-This initiative aims to strengthen a culture of inclusion and equity throughout the agency.
+Currently, the Equity Committee is collaborating with Dr. Danica Moore to assess existing equity practices and identify opportunities for growth.
+Additionally, the committee is working closely with cross-functional teams, including the executive team and board members, to ensure foundational Equity training is provided to all staff.
+This initiative aims to strengthen a culture of equity throughout the agency.

 The committee, chaired by Robyn Wagner, Health and Workplace Equity Manager, currently comprises 12 members dedicated to advancing this mission.